-- The Drinking Game an interactive board game based on a harm-reduction approach to the use of alcohol. - Weed Wars an interactive competition focused on marijuana. - Use, Misuse and Abuse of Prescription Drugs educational workshop. - Alcohol and Other Drug-related topics presentations/workshops to student organizations and residence halls. - Consultation to Staff, Faculty, Administrators, Students and Family Members: How to Intervene, Assist, and Refer. - Harmless Support/Discussion groups for students who are interested in exploring or changing their use of alcohol or another drug. - Groundwork Support/Discussion group for students whose loved ones struggle with alcohol or another drug. - Alcohol and Other Drug Assessments in response to AOD violations of the University AOD Policy. - Resources in the Just in Case app. - Oktsoberfest
+- Use, Misuse and Abuse of Prescription Drugs educational workshop. - Alcohol and Other Drug-related topics presentations/workshops to student organizations and residence halls. - Consultation to Staff, Faculty, Administrators, Students and Family Members: How to Intervene, Assist, and Refer. - Harmless Support/Discussion groups for students who are interested in exploring or changing their use of alcohol or another drug. - Alcohol and Other Drug Assessments in response to violations of the University AOD Policy. - Oktsoberfest - E-CheckUpToGo for Alcohol and Marijuana A personalized, evidence-based, online prevention intervention educational tool.
+Administered to all incoming new and transfer undergraduate students on the Pleasantville and New York City campuses during orientation.